neuvector/docs/user/pages/01.basics/03.installation/01.native/docs.md

 ---

 ### Understanding How to Deploy NeuVector
 Deploy the NeuVector containers using Kubernetes, OpenShift, Rancher, Docker, or other platforms.
-Each type of NeuVector container has a unique purpose and may require special performance or node selection requirements for optimum operation.
+Each type of NeuVector container has a unique purpose and may require special performance or node selection requirements for optimum operation. abc

 The NeuVector open source images are hosted on Docker Hub at /neuvector/{image name}.